 If you're lucky enough to be at Yacht Club or Beach Club, you'll have access to the best hotel pool in Walt Disney World in Stormalong Bay.
 All the Disney resorts have good pools, though.
 If you're not into poolside time, consider hanging out in your lobby (or that of another hotel, if you're adventurous) with a good book or movie.

-If you're building a resort day into your plans, now is the perfect time to consider a club level stay.
+If you're building a resort day into your plans, now is the perfect time to consider a club level stay at Walt Disney World.
 We stayed club level at Animal Kingdom Lodge and loved it.
 Enjoy some of your resort day by kicking back at the club with some snacks and ambiance!

 Lunch at Ale & Compass